katydecorah/katydecorah.github.io/code/_posts/2015-10-14-symlinking-jekyll-data.md

 I also thought about duplicating the file so that I'd have the best of both worlds, but that's hard to maintain.
 And then I thought about creating a [symlink](https://en.wikipedia.org/wiki/Symbolic_link).
 I had never created one before, but [thanks to the Internet](http://apple.stackexchange.com/a/115647) I opened Terminal and entered:

 {% highlight sh %}
-$ ln -s ../families.json _data/families.json
+$ ln -s ../families.json \_data/families.json
 {% endhighlight %}

 And :boom: symlink!
 (Ok, it wasn't that smooth.
 It took me a bit to figure out how to write the path.
-And then after I pushed, I got a build error because I originally didn't use a *relative* path.)
+And then after I pushed, I got a build error because I originally didn't use a _relative_ path.)

 But will it loop?

 I created a file in the root `families.csv` and wrote:

-{% highlight liquid %}{% raw %}
+## {% highlight liquid %}{% raw %}
----

 ---

 {% for item in site.data.families %}
 {{item.family}}
 {% endfor %}